GMBog/greenfeedr/README.md

 library(greenfeedr)
 ```

-Note that we received the finalized data (or Summarized Data) for our
+Note that we received the finalized data for our study using GreenFeed
-study using GreenFeed from C-Lock Inc. So, now we need to process all
+from C-Lock Inc. So, now we need to process all the daily records
-the daily records obtained.
+obtained.

 The data looks like (first 5 cols):